-SUBSET_SUM is a C++ library which seeks solutions of the subset sum problem.
+SUBSET_SUM, a C++ code which seeks solutions of the subset sum problem.

 SUBSET_SUM_NEXT works by backtracking, returning all possible solutions one at a time, keeping track of the selected weights using a 0/1 mask vector of size N.

 SUBSET_SUM_TABLE works by a kind of dynamic programming approach, constructing a table of all possible sums from 1 to S. The storage required is N * S, so for large S this can be an issue.

 SUBSET_SUM_FIND works by brute force, trying every possible subset to see if it sums to the desired value.
 It uses the bits of a 32 bit integer to keep track of the possibilities, and hence cannot work with more N = 31 weights.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.